 Consider a medical loan.
 Many bariatric surgeons work with companies that offer patients loan to have the surgery that they don’t have insurance coverage for.

 Apply for Medicaid.
 Some people are eligible and don’t even realize it.
 Check to make sure your particular state covers weight loss surgery before switching (if applicable).

-Certain states have laws that require an insurance company to cover weight loss if the patient meets the NIH health criteria.
-Check to see if your state is one of them.
+Individual states have laws that require an insurance company to cover weight loss if the patient meets the NIH health criteria.
+Check to see if your country is one of them.

 Also, some surgeons may lower the cost if you are paying on your own without insurance.
 Also, ask if they work with different hospitals as the cost of one hospital may vary from another.
-Some surgeons even include all pre-op costs in their quoted fees, so if you’re paying on your own you can save money here too.
+Some surgeons even include all pre-op expenses in their quoted fees, so if you’re paying on your own, you can save money here too.